FilipNim/Digital_electronics_2/Labs/01-tools/Led/README.md

 ### Blink example

-1. What is the meaning of the following binary operators in C?
+1. Meaning of the following binary operators in C?
    * `|` or
    * `&` and
    * `^` xor